cerfacs-globc/icclim/doc/source/how_to/dask.rst

 -  Use small chunk size, but beware the smaller they are, the more dask creates tasks thus, the more complex the dask graph becomes.

--  Rechunk your dataset into a zarr storage to optimize file reading and reduce the amount of rechunking tasks needed by dask.
-For this, you should consider the Pangeo rechunker library to ease this process: https://rechunker.readthedocs.io/en/latest/ A shorthand to Pangeo rechunker is available in icclim with `icclim.create_optimized_zarr_store`.

 -  Split your data into smaller netcdf inputs and run the computation multiple times.